michaelrgarcia/file-uploader/README.md

 Another Typescript Express server that exercises basic authentication concepts with Passport.
 Uses ejs for views.
 Also my first go-around with an ORM (Prisma).

-At least for my own projects, I will be moving onto JWT authentication after this.
+I will be moving onto JWT authentication after this.